The Commonplace

 Implications for AI Economics

-• Research and measurement priorities:
+• For research and measurement

 Assessment